Eldership Pipeline

 Elders’ Reading

-Elders are expected to have read all these books prior to becoming Elders:
+Elders are expected to have read these works prior to becoming Elders:

 • Workers for Your Joy (David Mathis)